Honors Program

 Curricular and Co-Curricular Contracts

-Co-curricular: Allow students to earn Honors credit independent of coursework, where they engage in projects and activities that support and enhance co-curricular learning consistent with Honors Program outcomes.
+Co-curricular: Allow members to earn Honors credit independent of coursework, where they engage in projects and activities that support and enhance co-curricular learning consistent with Honors Program outcomes.
 All co-curricular contracts should be submitted prior to beginning the activity, and must result in a culminating project submitted for review and approval by the Honors Program.
-These can only be attached to activities for which students are not receiving credit or compensation.
+These can only be attached to activities for which students are not otherwise receiving credit or compensation.
 Co-curricular credits count toward Honors requirements, and cannot count for course credit.

 Adequate Progress